 You will be required to attend on-campus classes throughout the delivery of this degree.

-Learning in this program uses a variety of teaching and learning approaches, with a major focus on intensive photographic production and workshop practice.
+Learning in this degree uses a variety of teaching and learning approaches, with a major focus on intensive photographic production and workshop practice.
 The workshops are places in which you will refine and develop your practical, theoretical and conceptual skills through development of an independently generated project proposal negotiated with supervisory staff.

-Assessment involves 'learning by doing' and will include developing a range of project based photographic works, written reflections, oral and visual presentations, proposals and exegesis documents.
+Assessment involves learning by doing, and will include developing a range of project based photographic works, written reflections, oral and visual presentations, proposals and exegesis documents.

 You’ll receive ongoing feedback on the strengths and areas for improvement in your photographic practice from your lecturers and peers.